 Another thing you can try if Facebook Messenger messages are not delivered is to clear the app’s local data.
 This is a long-shot solution, but there’s only so much you can do on your side.
 By clearing the data, you’ll reset the app and, after the sign-in, we can only hope that the problem is addressed.

-Alternatively, you can also reinstall the app but there’s not a big difference between clearing the data and clean reinstall.
+Alternatively, you can also reinstall the app but there’s not a big difference between clearing the data and cleaning reinstall.
 Here’s how to clear data from Facebook Messenger:

 - Again, navigate to Settings > Apps & notifications (Apps) > All apps > Messenger.